PaolaHolguin-QAEngineer/api_stand_tests/README.md

-# API Stand Tests: Urban.Lunch App
+# Sprint 4: API Testing Project

 ## Project Overview

-This project focuses on testing the first Android version of the **Urban.Lunch** mobile application, designed to allow users to order meals from various city restaurants and pick them up at designated locations.
-The goal is to ensure the app meets specified requirements and delivers a seamless user experience.

-## Tasks and Deliverables

-1. **Requirements Analysis**:
-   Analyze the provided requirements for the Urban.Lunch mobile app and identify key testing areas.

-2. **Checklist Creation**:
-   Develop a detailed checklist to test the mobile app for specific requirements.
-Use mind maps or flow diagrams if necessary (optional).

-3. **Testing Execution**:
-   - Perform tests on the Android emulator (via Android Studio) or an Android device.
-   - Record results in the format: **PASSED** or **NOT PASSED**.
-   - For any failed tests, document the issue in Jira and link the bug report to the test results table.

-4. **Bug Reporting**:
-   Create comprehensive bug reports in Jira for any issues identified, providing details for resolution.

-5. **Test Report** (Optional):
-   Draft a test report summarizing the findings and the tested product's current state.

-## How to Format and Submit

-1. Use the provided template to document the results and test cases.
-2. Ensure the checklist is well-structured and the tests are thoroughly designed.
-3. Share the document with commenting access enabled.
-4. Submit the link via the platform's "Supervisión" tab.

-**Review Process:**
-- Supervisors will review submissions within 48 hours.
-- If revisions are required, corrections must be submitted within the next 48 hours.
+This project focuses on testing new functionalities in the API of **Urban.Grocers**, as part of the back-end development update.
+The task includes analyzing requirements, designing test cases, and validating API endpoints for two core features: managing kits and checking delivery service availability.

+---

+## Objectives

+1. **Analyze Requirements**:
+   - Review the back-end requirements and API documentation in apiDoc for new features.
+   - Focus on endpoints related to kits and delivery services.

+2. **Design Test Cases**:
+   - Create a checklist of tests to ensure the functionality works as expected.
+   - Document the checklist in Google Sheets and make it shareable with comment access.

+3. **API Testing with Postman**:
+   - Validate API responses for each endpoint.
+   - Submit bug reports in Jira for any issues identified.

+4. **Optional**:
+   - Compile a test report summarizing findings and the state of the tested product.

+---

+## New Features to Test

+### **1. Kit Management**
+- Endpoint: `POST /api/v1/kits/{id}/products`
+- **Description**: Adds groceries to a kit.
+- **Validation**: The endpoint should return a `400 Bad Request` when the total number of unique products in a kit exceeds 30.

+### **2. Delivery Services**
+- Endpoint: `POST /order-and-go/v1/delivery`
+- **Description**: Checks if the Order and Go delivery service is available and calculates its cost.
+- **Validation**: Follow the pricing calculation rules and validate responses for service availability and cost.

+---

+## Steps

+1. **Analyze Documentation**:
+   - Study the API documentation in apiDoc under "Main.Kits" and "Couriers" sections.
+   - Understand the requirements for the endpoints mentioned above.

+2. **Create a Checklist**:
+   - Use a Google Sheets template to document test scenarios for the new features.
+   - Ensure each test case is labeled as **PASSED** or **FAILED** after execution.

+3. **Test with Postman**:
+   - Use Postman to send requests to the API endpoints and validate their responses.
+   - For failed cases, create detailed bug reports in Jira and include links to the reports in the checklist.

+4. **Share Your Work**:
+   - Provide commenting access to the checklist using Google Sheets’ sharing settings.
+   - Submit the link to the platform for review.

+---

+## Deliverables

+1. **Checklist**: A comprehensive Google Sheet covering all test cases.
+2. **Bug Reports**: Jira tickets documenting any identified issues.
+3. **Optional Test Report**: A summary of the tests conducted, findings, and product status.

+---

+## Tools and Resources

+- **Postman**: For API testing and validation.
+- **Google Sheets**: To document the test checklist.
+- **Jira**: For bug reporting.
+- **apiDoc**: API documentation reference.

+---

 ## Evaluation Criteria

-- **Checklist and Tests**: Organized, comprehensive, and well-executed.
-- **Bug Detection**: Identified and reported all relevant issues in Jira.
-- **Overall Quality**: Thorough execution of all designed checks.

-## Tools and Technologies

-- **Android Studio**: For testing the mobile app on an emulator.
-- **Jira**: For bug tracking and reporting.
-- **Google Sheets**: For documenting test results.
-- **Mind Mapping Tools** (Optional): For visualizing requirements.

-## Results

-The test results and bug reports have been documented in the attached Google Sheets file.
-This includes links to Jira for bug tracking and the detailed test execution status.

-## Contact

-For questions or feedback, feel free to reach out!
+1. Test cases are well-structured and address the given requirements.
+2. Tests are executed thoroughly, and results are accurately documented.
+3. Bugs are correctly identified, documented, and linked to the checklist.

 **Author**: Paola Holguín
-**Email**: paolaholguinmercado@gmail.com